refinedmods/refinedstorage/.github/CONTRIBUTING.md

 The build pipeline triggers when a commit is pushed to a branch or pull request.

-All tests are run and an aggregated code coverage report is created.
-After that, a SonarQube analysis is run.

 ### Release

 The release pipeline triggers when a tag is pushed.
 This will run all the steps that our build pipeline does.